 Yale Visiting International Student Program

-The Yale Visiting International Student Program (YVISP) invites select undergraduate students from YVISP partner institutions to pursue full-time study in Yale College for one academic year.
-YVISP students maintain a full course load, live in the residential colleges alongside Yale College students, and are fully integrated members of Yale College’s academic, residential, and extracurricular communities.
-YVISP oversight and governance is managed by the program’s director and the YVISP Steering Committee.
-For more information, visit the program's Web site.
+The Yale Visiting International Student program (Y-VISP) invites selected undergraduate students from Y-VISP partner institutions to pursue full-time study in Yale College for one academic year.
+Y-VISP students maintain a full course load, live in the residential colleges alongside Yale College students, and are fully integrated members of Yale College’s academic, residential, and extracurricular communities.
+Y-VISP oversight and governance is managed by the program’s director and the Y-VISP Steering Committee.
+Additional information is available on the program’s Web site.